Kaleybar: Language

+The spoken language in Kaleybar is Azerbaijani (also referred to as Turkic (Türkcə).
+Though, until late 1970s the older residents of some neighboring villages (Çaykändi, Kälasor, Xuynärod, Arazin) spoke Tati language, there is no evidence that Tati was ever spoken in Kaleybar.
+A cleric, the late Haji Mohammad Zakeri, told that the name Kaleybar was indeed a Tati word, meaning a town built on rocks.

 Religion

 The dominant religion is Shia Islam.
 However, followers of Yârsân or Ahl-e Haqq constitute an appreciable minority in the town and the surrounding villages.
 Dr. Mohamad Ali, the only physician of the town until the 1970s, was a member of the Baháʼí Faith.